73% of companies invest in web design to differentiate their businesses from the rest in their industry.

 Fitbit is a fitness tracker — it tracks calorie intake and expenditure, steps, heart rate, progress and more.
-It’s an innovative product that connects with an app on your phones so you can track your progress wherever you go.
+It’s an innovative software product that connects with an app on your phone so you can track your progress wherever you go.

-Fitbit is a brand that encourages users to live their best life and to do that, Fitbit created a website that makes fitness fun — at least online.
+Fitbit is a brand that encourages users to live their best life and to achieve this, Fitbit created a website that makes fitness fun — at least online.

 The website is bright, clean and visually stunning.
 Bold product shots set against colorful backgrounds, with simple, clear CTAs leading users to products, informational pages and more.

 The website overall is simple and fun.
 Blocks of images and text provide users with valuable information about their Fitbits as well as the multiple services the brand provides.